-- If your child turns five before 1 May they can start primary school the first day of term 1 of that year.
+- If your child turns 5 before 1 May, they can start primary school (reception) the first day of term 1 of that year.

-- If your child turns five on or after 1 May they can start primary school the first day of term 1 of the following year.
+- If your child turns 5 on or after 1 May, they can start primary school (reception) the first day of term 1 of the following year.

-Your child must be at school by their sixth birthday - this is the compulsory school starting age.
+Your child must be at school by their 6th birthday - this is the compulsory school starting age.